 Some policies limit the civil authority ALE to a set dollar amount or a time period.
 It’s important that you check your own policy to determine what your specific limit is for civil authority evacuation ALE.

 It is important to know that when it comes to being evacuated by a civil authority, aka mass evacuation, an alert does not qualify.
 Civil authorities often put areas on evacuation notice or alert, and you may decide to leave voluntarily, but if the civil authority has not issued the order for you to go, the increased costs you incur by voluntarily leaving would likely not be covered.
 Only officially ordered evacuations are covered by ALE.
 It is also important to note that once the civil authority lifts the order and gives the all clear, the mass evacuation ALE claim will cease, regardless of how long it takes you to return home.

 Finally, you will be asked to document your claim, so keep all receipts.
 Your claims representative will clarify just what you can and cannot claim.
 Generally speaking, you can only claim the increase in food, accommodations and residential utilities.
 Your adjuster will ask for receipts from you to calculate your reimbursement, which would be subject to your policy deductible.

 To clarify further, here is some more information on common topics:

-You cannot claim for alcohol or meals for people not living in your household.
+You cannot claim for alcohol, nor can you claim meals for people not living in your household.

 The options for accommodation are varied; speak to your adjuster about any ideas you have that would work for you, including living in your own RV.
 Typically, people either stay with family and friends, in a hotel or arrange for a long-term furnished rental if the indemnity period is going to be several months.